 Talk about the release of the new song “Quiero Saber” (“I Wonder Why”)?

-This song appears on the new record in Spanish [RELEASE DATE JAN.
-23, 2018], English and instrumentally.
+This song appears on the new record (released in January, 2018) in Spanish, English and instrumentally.
 It is the next single and will be presented with a lyric-theme video as well.
 I wrote this song to give some insight into the way a man processes the end of a relationship.
 Ladies, this one is for you, hope it helps!

 What was it like to make this video?